 Community members play an important role in ending solitary confinement for kids.
-It’s most effective to challenge solitary confinement at the state and local level, so learn, organize, and act locally.
+Work to challenge solitary confinement is most effective at the state and local level, so learn, organize, and act locally.

 Donate to efforts like Stop Solitary for Kids.
 Click here.

 Call State Legislators and Members of Congress and ask them to speak out against solitary confinement for kids and work to end the practice in your state.
 You can use this sample phone call script.
 You can find your U.S. Senator here.
 You can find your U.S. Representative here.